aws-samples/aws-get-started-workshop/content/02-base/03-set-up-foundation-team-access-control.md

 1. Access **`Groups`** in AWS SSO.
 2. Select **`Settings`**.
 3. Under **`User portal`**, select **`Customize`**.
 4. Set the first portion of the URL to a unique value.
-Use your identifier, stock ticker symbol, or another identier that you use as an abbreviated reference to your environments.
+Use your identifier, stock ticker symbol, or another identifier that you use as an abbreviated reference to your environments.

 ## 5. Add a Cloud Admin Group in AWS SSO